Masihdeveloper/Creating-Discord-Bot/README.md

 ```
 npm init -y
 ```
-for create package.json to save your modules
+for creating `package.json` to save your modules.

-Now you need to install all required package such as Discord.js module with

 <hr>
+Now you need to install all of required package/library such as Discord.js module with these commands below

 ```
 npm install discord.js